 Georgetown University Medical Center is home to basic science, clinical science, and health studies departments.

-Georgetown University Medical Center’s biomedical research, led by the Office of the Dean for Research, fosters cutting-edge interdisciplinary collaboration and enhances basic science and translational research capacity.
+Georgetown University Medical Center’s biomedical research fosters cutting-edge interdisciplinary collaboration and enhances basic science and translational research capacity.
+It is supported by a robust Biomedical Graduate Education program.

 Our Clinical and Research Partners